mne-tools/mne-python/doc/source/manual/AppInstall.rst

 After you have installed the software, a good place to start is to look at the manual:

-- Source the correct setup script, see :ref:`CIHCDHGI`, and
+- Source the correct setup script, see :ref:`user_environment`, and

 - Say: ``mne_view_manual`` .